-In 2020, the demands and expectations of eCommerce quickly became crystal clear.
+In 2020, the demands and expectations of having a modern eCommerce platform quickly became crystal clear.
 Suddenly, it was not only ideal for customers, teams, and partners to be able to seamlessly work online, it was critically necessary.
-As businesses went fully remote, the strengths and limitations of eCommerce platforms were tested.
+As businesses went fully remote, the strengths and limitations of legacy eCommerce platforms were tested and the consideration of an eCommerce migration grew.

 Legacy platforms, which were once quite straightforward, have become unwieldy, clunky, and most problematically, no longer meet business and customer needs.

-Even so, many brands are reluctant to let go of their legacy platforms.
+Even so, many brands are reluctant to upgrade legacy eCommerce platforms.
 Rationales include:

 - This system has been highly customized for our business